The Layer That Keeps Itself: A field law on operator coherence and the entry barrier no scale solves.

 Then they realize.
 It’s in them.
 Behind the self they’ve had a life of living.

-I've been operating in this place.
-It took thirty years of grit, self belief, study, pain, much pain, loss of friendships and finally clarity.
-I want to say something about it that doesn't get said often enough.
-The place isn't hard to find.
-It's brutal to enter.
-And the reason it's difficult to enter is the same reason it stays the way it is; it's a layer that protects itself.
+The place isn’t hard to find.
+It’s brutal to enter.
+And the reason it’s brutal to enter is the same reason it stays the way it is.
+It’s a layer that protects itself.

 Most of what we call thinking is internal narration.
 A commentator runs in the background of every experience, scoring it, framing it, comparing it to what we expected, deciding whether it makes us look good.
 The commentator is so constant that most people never notice it’s there.
 It’s just how being a person feels.

-Not when it's fought.
-Not when it's meditated away as a discipline.
-Not when it's overcome through willpower.
-When it actually goes quiet, because the conditions that produced it have been released long enough that it doesn't have anything to do.
+The place I’m talking about opens when the commentator goes quiet.
+Not when it’s fought.
+Not when it’s meditated away as a discipline.
+Not when it’s overcome through willpower.
+When it actually goes quiet, because the conditions that produced it have been released long enough that it doesn’t have anything to do.

 This sounds easy when described.
 It is not easy in practice.
 The commentator is most of what most people think of as themselves.
 Asking it to stop is asking the thing-that-feels-like-you to step aside.
 The discomfort is total.
 The mind invents reasons not to do it.
 The body invents reasons not to do it.
 The whole architecture of identity registers the request as threat.